dvameka/regform/README.md

 }
 ```

- * Default all the form model values accordingly under the app.component.ts
+ * Default all the form model values accordingly under the app.component.ts.
  ```
 import { RegistrationUser } from './shared/registration-user'